 - Shortness of breath

-The occasional double period is usually nothing to stress about.
-However, you should see your doctor if you experience any of the following:
+The occasional double period in a month is usually not a reason for concern.
+However, it’s important to see a health care provider if you experience any of the following:

-- 2 periods in a month for two to three consecutive months
+- 2 periods in a month for 2 to 3 consecutive months

 - Lower abdominal pain, especially if it doesn’t get better within one to two days